flexera-public/policy_templates/cost/google/cud_recommendations/README.md

 ## What it does

 This Policy finds Google Committed Use Discount Recommendations and reports when it finds them.
+These recommendations fall under Rate Reduction.

 ## Input Parameters